Donald Trump And Mike Bloomberg Get In Nasty Twitter Fight: New Yorkers ‘Call You A Carnival Barking Clown’

 Trump has used the “Mini Mike” moniker several times in recent days, and the president is known for assigning his opponents with insulting nicknames.
 For instance, during his pre-Super Bowl interview, Trump said that there was nothing wrong with being short and that Bloomberg has requested and should be entitled to have a box to stand on during the debates so that he can appear taller.

-Bloomberg denied the claim, calling the president a liar about everything from his hair, skin tone, and weight.
+Bloomberg reportedly denied the claim, calling the president a liar about everything from his hair, skin tone, and weight.

-Trump also slammed Bloomberg for a poor showing in the New Hampshire primary, though the former New York City mayor wasn’t on the ballot in the state.
+As reported previously by The Inquisitr, Trump also slammed Bloomberg for a poor showing in the New Hampshire primary, though the former New York City mayor wasn’t on the ballot in the state.